About PACA

 The main objective of PACA is to assist in promoting and maintaining professional relations between the aerospace industry, and their subcontractors and vendors, who provide products and services to the Department of Defense, Department of Energy, Department of Homeland Security and related Government agencies.
 PACA accomplishes this by:

-• Offering a wide range of forums and opportunities to get connected informative monthly luncheons, with presentations by distinguished guest speakers and industry experts.
-Meetings are generally held on the third Thursday of each month at Albuquerque Country Club; and,
+- Offering a wide range of forums and opportunities to get connected informative monthly luncheons, with presentations by distinguished guest speakers and industry experts.
+Meetings are generally held on the third Thursday of each month at the Albuquerque Country Club.

 Networking at Monthly Luncheons